satan7549/Skin_Store_Clone/Readme.md

 # hulking-crowd-2544

-This is E-commerce app and we're here to offer you beauty &amp; innovative clinical skincare and luxury products for better lifestyle.
+This is E-commerce website.
+I try to implement my best possible knowledge to showcase and try to grab attention of users where they are looking for beauty products.

 # [Netlify Link](https://skinsotre-clone-by-sattan.netlify.app/)